School of Rock Cast Interview

 Jake isn’t worried about being in Jack’s shadow.
 “Obviously he’s incredible in it but I haven’t rewatched the film since getting the job.
 You have to put a little bit of him in there, otherwise I think people might be disappointed, but there’s never a conscious effort on my part to imitate him.
 And if people think I’m anything like him that’s the biggest compliment ever.”

 After all the lockdowns and restrictions, he’s excited to be back on stage.
 “To have a break, then come back gives you a whole new lease of life.
-The audiences are loving it and its been the best experience.”
+The audiences are loving it and it’s been the best experience.”

 Rebecca Lock, who plays school principal and Dewey’s eventual love interest Rosalie Mullins, is equally excited to be performing again.
 “Having been stuck in the house for God knows how long, to be able to see other places and different faces is incredible.
 You count your blessings every day.
 And audiences really are loving it.
 I’ve seen people in the street after the show and they’re almost tearful, going ‘We’ve needed this so much’.”